How Do Cats Get Worms?

 Can humans become infected with tapeworms?

-Most human tapeworm infections come from eating contaminated meats, but also by accidentally swallowing an infected flea.
+Most human tapeworm infections come from eating contaminated meats.
+That being said, a human can also ingest tapeworm larvae by accidentally swallowing an infected flea.

-The most common signs of human tapeworm infestation are visible eggs, larvae, or segments from the tapeworm in stools; abdominal pain; vomiting; nausea; general weakness; inflammation of the intestine; diarrhea; and weight loss.
+The most common signs of human tapeworm infestation include: visible eggs, larvae, or segments from the tapeworm in stools; abdominal pain; vomiting; nausea; general weakness; inflammation of the intestine; diarrhea; and weight loss.

 4. Coccidia